code-chandan/MechaGrip/journal.md

 ---

-### July 14th The Elbow Bends (Finally)
+### July 14th made the elbow bends
-bruh the elbow link was beefing w the shoulder HARD , fusion was throwing errors like it had some long lost beef w me

-snapped and went full nerd mode, redesigned the range stop, swapped the bearing seat, cleaned up the jank. now it actually looks like a mech arm and not a busted door hinge lol

-took like 2 hrs but ngl… totally worth. joints smooth af now
+on 14th july i made the elbow bends of the robot, basically it was cliping out with the other arm and creating a mess, which i solved pretty quick and my elbow bends were ready, the mistake : i was trying to use fillet on a side that had 2 + constraints which is why it was moving in a specific manner and i couldnt figure that out but later i did. what i learnt: like i understood hwo to use the fillet tool and understood how contraints work

+time spent: 2 hours

 ---

-### July 15th Shoulder Day
+### July 15th Shoulder building
-had to buff up the shoulder in fusion lol, it was lookin way too skinny and kept makin the whole model feel weak messed with the sketch like 4 times tryna get the thickness right without making it look goofy

-ended up adding some extra material around the joint + tweaked the profile a bit. now it actually looks like it can handle life. fusion was lagging half the time but i made it out
+started working ont he shoulders of the robot arm, so the first problem i encountered was that it was way too skinny, i did trial and error with a few measurements, but none worked out, i kept going until i reached this, so i made it look better that what it was, it was skinny as hell.

-Time sunk: 3 hours, but at least the shoulder’s built like a tank now.
+Time spent: 3 hours, but at least the shoulder’s built like a tank now.

 | Image | Description |
 |-------|-------------|